Georgecane/base/README.md

 # base
-a dynamic and fast programming language for AI development in python made with JAX and numba and ply
+a dynamic and fast programming language for AI development in python made with JAX and numba